emmajanedrews/base-template/_posts/The Best Time to Lower the Price on Your Listing.md

 ---
 layout: post
-title: Northwest Arkansas Market Update
+title: The Best Time to Lower the Price on Your Listing
 date: 2017-06-14 12:57:00
 tags:
   - Market Update
-excerpt: 'Things have been crazy in the Northwest Arkansas real estate market.
-Both sales and prices are up and homes are selling faster than even last year when the market was hot.
-Today, I want to stop by with a full market update broken down by Benton and Washington County.
-With what’s going on in the market, now might be the time to make a move if you’ve been considering it.
-For more details, watch my latest video.'
+excerpt: 'When you first list your home on the market, something magical happens.
+All eyes are on your home, and buyers and agents will be looking for the right conditions to be met.
+These are price, condition, and location.
+If you aren’t getting showings, then you might need to lower the price.
+When is the best time to do this?
+The answer may surprise you.
+To learn more about lowering the price on your listing, watch my latest video.'
 enclosure:
 pullquote: Prices are definitely up.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: '-76mqYTPvJ8'
+youtube_code: 8UnHG23MlqE
 ---